← All posts

 Plan Early, Pay Less

 Time is the cheapest lever you have, and most people waste it.
-Booking your event production and AV well in advance does more than secure your date.
-It unlocks savings that simply are not available to a last-minute client.
+Booking your event production and AV well ahead does more than lock in your date.
+It opens up savings a last-minute client simply can't reach.

 The closer you book to the date, the more you pay for the privilege of being late.
 Lock in your South Florida production partner early and a large share of the savings takes care of itself.